John Kirby (admiral): Career

-Obama administration
+Second Obama administration

 In December 2013, Kirby was appointed Pentagon press secretary by Defense Secretary Chuck Hagel.
-In May 2014, Kirby was promoted to rear admiral.
+In May 2014, Kirby was promoted to rear admiral (upper half).
 In October 2014, Senator John McCain disputed Kirby's contention that the U.S. was winning its war against the Islamic State of Iraq and Syria, and called him an "idiot".
 On April 22, 2015, it was announced that Kirby would be the new spokesman for the United States Department of State after he retired from the military later in the year.

 Kirby became spokesman for the State Department on May 12, 2015.
-In October 2016, Kirby defended the Saudi Arabian-led intervention in Yemen against the Shia Houthis.
+In October 2016, Kirby defended the Saudi-led intervention in the Yemen civil war against the Shia Houthis.
 He left office following the inauguration of President Trump on January 20, 2017.

-2017-2021
+CNN

+Throughout the first Trump administration, Kirby worked as a military and foreign policy analyst on CNN from 2017 to 2021.

 Biden administration

-On January 14, 2021, Kirby was tapped to reprise his role as Pentagon press secretary by President Biden.
+On January 14, 2021, Kirby was tapped to reprise his role as Pentagon press secretary by President Joe Biden.

-On March 11, 2021, Kirby condemned Tucker Carlson for his comments that accommodations for women in uniform, particularly maternity wear and haircut regulations, somehow reduce the readiness and effectiveness of the United States military.
+On March 11, 2021, Kirby condemned Tucker Carlson for his comments that accommodations for women in uniform, particularly maternity wear and haircut regulations, reduce the readiness and effectiveness of the United States military.

 On May 19, 2022, the White House announced that Kirby would be leaving the Pentagon to join the National Security Council as Coordinator for Strategic Communications.
 In this role, Kirby will "coordinate inter-agency efforts to explain United States policy and will serve as a senior administration voice on related matters".
+Kirby has stated that “LGBTQ+ rights are human rights" and are "something that's a core part of” United States foreign policy.

+In November 2023, Kirby dismissed claims that Israel is committing genocide against Palestinians in the Gaza Strip, saying that "Israel is not trying to wipe the Palestinian people off the map.
+Israel is not trying to wipe Gaza off the map.
+Israel is trying to defend itself against a genocidal terrorist threat.
+So if we’re going to start using that word, fine.
+Let’s use it appropriately."

+In January 2024, Kirby rejected calls for a ceasefire in the Gaza war and assured that President Biden "supports Israel being able to defend itself.
+He supports getting all those hostages out."

+In 2023 and 2024, Kirby took over some duties traditionally delegated to White House press secretary Karine Jean-Pierre, frequently joining her in press conferences, taking on media interviews, and answering a wide range of journalist questions.
+This caused tension and frustration between Kirby and Jean-Pierre.

+Kirby resigned his government post at the end of the Biden administration on January 20, 2025.
+He has since earned money with public-speaking engagements.

+University of Chicago

+On October 20, 2025, the University of Chicago announced that Kirby had been appointed as director of the University of Chicago Institute of Politics, succeeding Heidi Heitkamp, effective November 15.